quangnamng/mobotscp/README.md

 ```
 rosrun mobotscp MoboTSCP_wing_drilling_demo.py
 ```
-The direction to visit each target is represented by an arrow, and different clusters are be visualized by different colors.
-The poses for the base to visit each cluster are also shown with corresponding colors, and arrows are used to visulize the base tour.
+Different clusters are be visualized by different colors, and the directions to visit the targets are represented by small arrows.
+The poses for the base to visit each cluster are also shown with corresponding colors, and big arrows are used to visulize the base tour.

 ## Troubleshoot